maliaditya/studio/features.md

 - **Authentication:** Secure local user registration and login, plus a pre-populated `demo/demo` account for exploration.
 - **Data Persistence:** All user data is automatically saved to the browser's local storage.
 - **Cloud Sync:** Securely push your local data to the cloud (Vercel Blob) and pull it down on any other device.
-- **Data Portability:** Export your entire LifeOS data to a single JSON file for backup, or import a previous backup to restore your state.
+- **Data Portability:** Export your entire Dock data to a single JSON file for backup, or import a previous backup to restore your state.
 - **Theming:** Choose from multiple visual themes, including Default, Matrix, and Ad Dark.
 - **Focus Aids:** An optional, ambient background audio player to help with focus and concentration.
 -   **Weekly Backup Reminders:** A friendly prompt on Mondays to encourage you to back up your data.